avocado-framework/avocado/docs/source/guides/contributor/chapters/how.rst

 a primer on how to use github pull requests `here
 <https://help.github.com/articles/using-pull-requests>`_.

-Every Pull Request you send will be automatically tested by `Travis CI
-<https://travis-ci.org/avocado-framework/avocado>`_ and review will take place
-in the Pull Request as well.
+Every Pull Request you send will be automatically tested by the `CI system <https://github.com/avocado-framework/avocado/actions>`_ and review will take place in the Pull Request as well.

-For people who don't like the Github development model, there is the option of sending the patches to the Mailing List, following a workflow more traditional in Open Source development communities.
-The patches will be reviewed in the Mailing List, should you opt for that.
-Then a maintainer will collect the patches, integrate them on a branch, and then those patches will be submitted as a github Pull Request.
-This process tries to ensure that every contributed patch goes through the CI jobs before it is considered good for inclusion.
+For people who don’t like the Github development model, there is an option to send the patches to the Mailing List, following a more traditional workflow in Open Source development communities.
+The patches are reviewed in the Mailing List, should you opt for that.
+Then a maintainer will collect the patches, integrate them on a branch, and submit it as a GitHub Pull Request.
+This process ensures that every contributed patch goes through the CI jobs before being considered suitable for inclusion.

-Keep in mind that during our sprints, we do have a small "Feature Freeze" period right before the release day (usually no longer than one week).
-This means that during this time, no new feature can be merged into master.
+Remember that we do have a small “Feature Freeze” period right before the release day (usually no longer than one week).
+It means that during this time, no new feature can be merged into the master branch.

 Git workflow
 ~~~~~~~~~~~~